Nonprofit-Open-Data-Collective/compensation-appraisal/helpfiles/BroadCategory.md

-### Major Group
+## Broad Category

 ***

-Choose one of the major groups selections that best fits your organization.
-Major groups are subdivisions of broad categories.
-Not all broad categories have major groups.
+Choose one of the 10 broad category selections that best fits your organization.
+Some categories have multiple subdivisions (called major groups), and some do not.
 Here is a list of all broad categories and their respective major groups:

 I. Arts, Culture, and Humanities